New Zealand Air Training Corps: Area

-The country is divided into 3 areas, Northern (Northern half of the North Island), Central (Southern half of the North Island) and Southern (entire South Island).
+The country is divided into 3 areas, Northern (northern half of the North Island), Central (southern half of the North Island) and Southern (entire South Island).
 Each area has a NZCF Cadet Force Training and Support Unit (CFTSU), commanded by an Area Coordinator, with Advisors for Air Training Corps Squadrons.

 Unit

 Each unit is managed by the Cadet Unit Commander, in partnership with the unit's branch of the ATCANZ.
 A typical unit has between one and four officers filling various roles.
 The Cadet Unit Commander appoints all personnel in the unit to their positions.
 Each unit has an Adjutant, Training Officer, and Stores Officer.
-These positions are usually filled by a commissioned officer (officers can hold multiple positions if necessary).
-One or more of these personell may have assistants, often junior officers or senior Non-commissioned officers (NCOs).
+These positions are usually filled by commissioned officers (individual officers can hold multiple positions if necessary).
+One or more of these personnel may have assistants, often junior officers or senior non-commissioned officers (NCOs).

 Each unit has a cadet NCO holding the position of Squadron Warrant Officer (who doesn't necessarily hold the rank of Cadet Warrant Officer).
 If the unit is large enough, each flight of cadets may have a Flight Sergeant.
 The Warrant Officer is normally responsible for supervising the NCOs in their various tasks.
 The Warrant Officer can skip the normal chain of command to liaise directly with the Unit Commander.

 How an individual unit is organised varies widely.
-A unit's organization depends on its size, number of officers, number of Cadet NCOs, facilities, and the organisational preference of the Cadet Unit Commander.
+A unit's organisation depends on its size, number of officers, number of Cadet NCOs, facilities, and the organisational preference of the Cadet Unit Commander.

 Cadet units are graded on their parading numbers, which dictates the number of officers each unit may have, and the number of Corporals, Sergeants, Flight Sergeants and Officer Cadets.

 Air Training Corps Association of New Zealand (ATCANZ)

 The Air Training Corps Association of New Zealand was formed as a result of the Defence Act 1990.
 This is the secondary support body of the New Zealand Air Training Corps, behind only Headquarters New Zealand Cadet Forces.

 The association has a branch in every ATC squadron, made up of up to eight members of that unit.
 These members are usually parents of cadets belonging to that squadron, however other persons involved in the unit are also able to serve as committee members.
 The method of selecting committee members is by election of self-nominated personnel during a general meeting.
-The Cadet Unit Commander or a delegate Officer from the unit is also expected to be a sitting member of the committee to ensure that the branch is both kept informed of squadron activities and that the branch aligns its practices with the Unit Commanders intent and direction.
+The Cadet Unit Commander or a delegate officer from the unit is also expected to be a sitting member of the committee to ensure that the branch is kept informed of squadron activities and that the branch aligns its practices with the Unit Commander's intent and direction.

 Each branch has three elected positions: Chairperson, Secretary and Treasurer.
 People self-nominate for these positions then face election by the general committee.